aakashcal/document-rag-app/rag-backend/README.md

 ### Testing

-Automated tests were not included due to the time-bound nature of this project.
+This implementation prioritized feature completeness and user experience over automated test coverage.
 The `manual-tests/` directory contains a collection of endpoint test cases and example payloads used for manual verification during development.
+A comprehensive test suite could be easily added in future iterations using pytest for API and unit testing.

 ### Running the Application